 1.1 There is concern in the area of Animals as per the Statement for the Use of Animals in Ophthalmic and Visual Research.

-1.2 There is concern in the area of Human Subjects as per the Helsinki Declaration.
+1.2 There is concern in the area of Human Subjects as per the Helsinki Declaration or other ethics standards.

-2.1 There is concern about conflict of interest regarding commercial relationships due to a lack of full disclosure of all relevant commercial relationships.
+2.1 There is concern about conflict of interest due to a lack of full disclosure of all relevant commercial relationships.

 2.2 Predominantly commercial abstracts will be rejected unless they report new scientific research developments.

-4.2 The abstract represents data and conclusions that were presented previously at ARVO by the same investigator.
+3.2 The abstract represents data and conclusions that were presented previously at ARVO by the same group of investigators.

-4.3 The abstract represents data and conclusions that were redundant with abstracts submitted in the same year by the same group of investigators.
+3.3 The abstract represents data and conclusions that are redundant with abstracts submitted in the same year by the same group of investigators.

-6.4 The study used methods that could not have led to the results listed.
+4.1 The study uses methods that could not have led to the results reported.

-6.5 The results reported do not support the conclusions.
+4.2 The results that are reported do not support the conclusions.

-6.7 Abstracts of literature reviews will be rejected.
+4.7 Abstracts reporting literature reviews will be rejected.

-8.0 The abstract was reviewed and scored by the Program Committee through a peer review process.
-The aggregate score did not achieve the benchmark established by the Program Committee.
+6.0 The abstract was reviewed and scored by the Annual Meeting Program Committee through a peer review process.
+The aggregate score did not achieve the benchmark established by the Committee.